SahadevPoudel/Colorectal-disease-classification-via-Localization-Guided-Feature-Representation/README.md

-# Colorectal-disease-classification-via-Localization-Guided-Feature-Representation
+# Colorectal Disease Classification Using Efficiently Scaled Dilation in Convolutional Neural Network
-**Official keras implementation of the paper "Colorectal Disease Classification via Localization Guided Feature Representation"**
+**Official keras implementation of the paper "Colorectal Disease Classification Using Efficiently Scaled Dilation in Convolutional Neural Network
+"**

 **Abstract** :
-Computer-aided   diagnosis   systems   developed   by computer  vision  researchers  have  helped  doctors  to  recognize several  endoscopic  colorectal  images  diseases  more  rapidly.
-Nu- merous  studies  have  focused  on  procedures  based  on  machine learning and deep learning that maximize the use of endoscopic colon  images  for  accurate  feature  extraction  and  classification.
-However, none of the existing methods analysed the features that the  system  learned.
-In  this  paper,  we  learn  useful  endoscopic features directly from the raw representations of input data using Convolutional Neural Networks(CNNs), and gain intuition of the chosen features based on a Class Activation Mapping (CAM) [1].
-As  a  result,  we  find  that  the  use  of  dimensionality  reduction  in the  CNN  caused  the  loss  of  spatial  details,  resulting  in  miss  of polyps  and  confound  in  similar-looking  images.
-Based  on  these findings,  we  increased  the  receptive  field  of  view  at  the  deep layers of the network using dilated convolution.
-Additionally, we used  a  regularization  technique  called  DropBlock  [2]  to  reduce overfitting and deal with noise, and artifacts.
-We compared and evaluated  our  method  using  various  metrics:  accuracy,  recall, precision,   and   F1-score.
-Experimental   results   show   that   the proposed  architecture  outperforms  the  traditional  CNNs  and existing  methods.
+Computer-aided diagnosis systems developed by computer vision researchers have helped doctors to recognize several endoscopic colorectal diseases more rapidly, which allows appropriate treatment and increases the patient’s survival ratio.
+Herein, we present a robust architecture for endoscopic image classification using an efficient dilation in Convolutional Neural Network (CNNs).
+It has a high receptive field of view at the deep layers in increasing and decreasing dilation factor to preserve spatial details.
+We argue that dimensionality reduction in CNN can cause the loss of spatial information, resulting in miss of polyps and confusion in similar-looking images.
+Additionally, we use a regularization technique called DropBlock to reduce overfitting and deal with noise and artifacts.
+We compare and evaluate our method using various metrics: accuracy, recall, precision, and F1-score.
+Our experiments demonstrate that the proposed method provides the F1-score of 0.93 for Colorectal dataset and F1-score of 0.88 for KVASIR dataset.
+Experiments show higher accuracy of the proposed method over traditional methods when classifying endoscopic colon diseases.

 **Code**